DiamondLightSource/db-jobs/README.md

 ## Configuration

-Copy the file db.example.cfg to db.cfg and customise it to use your own database credentials.
+Copy the file config.example.cfg to config.cfg and customise it to use your own database credentials and email settings.

 ## Running